Improving Multimodal Large Language Models Using Continual Learning: Additional Experiments

 \subsection{Analysis of Forgetting across NLU and NLG tasks}

-To understand the composition of linguistic forgetting on the LLaVA setting, we look at the NLU and NLG forgetting for 9 different LLMs with varying scales: Pythia scaling family of models from the 160M to the 2.8B parameter range, Phi2 3B, Vicuna1.5 7B and LLaMA2 7B.
+To understand the composition of linguistic forgetting on the LLaVA setting, we look at the NLU and NLG forgetting for 9 different LLMs with varying scales: Pythia family 160M to 2.8B, Phi2 3B, Vicuna1.5 7B and LLaMA2 7B.
 Figure ~\ref{fig:forgetting-nlu-nlg} shows these results.
+Here, the NLU and NLG averages are computed as the simple mean.
 We can observe a clear trend of higher forgetting for the NLG dataset (Lambada), compared to forgetting for NLU.
 Another trend we note is that forgetting typically reduces with higher model scales, for both NLG and NLU.